Python-Markdown/markdown/docs/extensions/api.md

 # Writing Extensions for Python-Markdown

-Python-Markdown includes an API for extension writers to plug their own custom functionality and/or syntax into the parser.
-There are Preprocessors which allow you to alter the source before it is passed to the parser, inline patterns which allow you to add, remove or override the syntax of any inline elements, and Postprocessors which allow munging of the output of the parser before it is returned.
-If you really want to dive in, there are also Blockprocessors which are part of the core BlockParser.
+Python-Markdown includes an API for extension writers to plug their own custom functionality and syntax into the parser.
+An extension will patch into one or more stages of the parser:

-As the parser builds an [ElementTree][ElementTree] object which is later rendered as Unicode text, there are also some helpers provided to ease manipulation of the tree.
+* [*Preprocessors*](#preprocessors) alter the source before it is passed to the parser.
+* [*Block Processors*](#blockprocessors) work with blocks of text separated by blank lines.
+* [*Inline Patterns*](#inlinepatterns) work with inline elements, such as `*strong*`.
+* [*Tree Processors*](#treeprocessors) modify the constructed ElementTree
+* [*Postprocessors*](#postprocessors) munge of the output of the parser just before it is returned.

+The parser loads text, applies the preprocessors, creates an [ElementTree][ElementTree] added to by the block processors and inline patterns, renders the ElementTree as Unicode text, and then then applies the postprocessors.

+There are classes and helpers provided to ease writing your extension.
 Each part of the API is discussed in its respective section below.
-Additionally, reading the source of some [Available Extensions][] may be helpful.
-For example, the [Footnotes][] extension uses most of the features documented here.
+Additionally, you can walk through the [Tutorial on Writing Extensions][tutorial];
+look at some of the [Available Extensions][] and their [source code][extension source].
+As always, you may report bugs, ask for help, and discuss various other issues on the [bug tracker].

 ## Preprocessors {: #preprocessors }

-Preprocessors munge the source text before it is passed into the Markdown core.
+Preprocessors munge the source text before it is passed into the Markdown parser.
 This is an excellent place to clean up bad syntax, extract things the parser may otherwise choke on and perhaps even store it for later retrieval.

 Preprocessors should inherit from `markdown.preprocessors.Preprocessor` and